What is the timeline for the selection of Organizing Corps 2020?

 How does Organizing Corps 2020 accommodate applicants and corps members with disabilities?

 We are committed to an Inclusion Revolution.
-The Organizing Corps will provide reasonable accommodations deemed necessary for qualified applicants and corps members to participate in the selection process and program.
-If you are a qualified applicant and require a reasonable accommodation, please specify let us know in the application.
+Organizing Corps will provide reasonable accommodations deemed necessary for qualified applicants and corps members to participate in the selection process and program.
+If you are a qualified applicant and require a reasonable accommodation for the application process, please let us know at email@example.com.

 Is English proficiency required?